leanPieceScSy/gaming_shop_gui/README.md

 # shop_gui
-An c# template for a GUI with framework 4.7.2
+An c# template for a gaming shop with framework 4.7.2